 William Mulholland announces that Los Angeles has outgrown its local sources of water.
 The Los Angeles Board of Water Commissioners begins looking into Owens Valley as the new source of much needed water.
 Fred Eaton, formerly mayor of Los Angeles, had already begun buying up properties in the Owens Valley and champions the idea.
 Thus begins a long battle between Los Angeles and Owens Valley residents known as the Owens Valley Water Wars.
 The Mount Wilson Observatory is founded.
 The number of automobiles in Los Angeles reaches 1,600.
 Clarence Thompson becomes the first African American to graduate from the University of Southern California (USC).

+Glendale, La Verne and Huntington Park are incorporated as cities.
 Using access to water as a bargaining tool, the City of Los Angeles manages to annex a shoestring strip of land extending south to San Pedro.
 Immaculate Heart College opens.
-Los Angeles gets its first movie theater.
 Fossil excavations begin at the La Brea Tar Pits.
 San Francisco is originally set as the launching point for the first Transpacific Yacht Race to Hawaii, but, due to the destruction by the 1906 San Francisco Earthquake, the race launches from Point Fermin in Los Angeles to Hawaii.
 Except for a nostalgic 1939 launch from San Francisco, the race has started in Southern California since.

 Wilmington and San Pedro are annexed by the City of Los Angeles.
 Los Angeles is the first large city in the nation to adopt zoning ordinances that distinguish between residential and commercial properties.
+The first modern factory (and first steel-reinforced) building in Los Angeles opens at 525 East 12th Street for garment-maker Cohn, Goldwater & Company.
+Launched a decade earlier by the partnership of Morris Cohn and Lemuel Goldwater, Cohn, Goldwater & Company is one of the earliest garment-makers in what will become the Los Angeles fashion industry.
 Attracted by Southern California’s climate, William Selig and his Selig Polyscope Company set up a temporary studio in Los Angeles behind a Chinese laundry on Olive Street (between Seventh and Eighth Streets).
 There, director Francis Boggs, having started filming in Chicago, completes his motion picture, The Count of Monte Cristo.
 It is the first feature film completed in Los Angeles.
 A few months later, Selig moves his studio into a permanent facility in an Edendale rented bungalow at Clifford and Allesandro Street (now Glendale Boulevard).
 Francis Boggs there makes In the Sultan’s Power as the first motion picture feature completely made in Los Angeles.
 Los Angeles Mayor Arthur Harper is successfully recalled for corruption and vice protection.
 Southern California Edison is founded.